 Figure 79: Example of setting up the outdoor/indoor ratio

-For this, you need to select the correlated distance option of SEAMCAT as shown in Figure 80.
+For this, select the correlated distance option of SEAMCAT as shown in Figure 80.
 In SEAMCAT, the origin of the coverage radius (see ANNEX 13:) is the transmitter (this is also reminded in the GUI) of the link.